 Poland doctor indicted for lying to obtain drugs

-A Poland doctor was indicted today by a Mahoning County grand jury for lying to obtain drugs.
+YOUNGSTOWN — A Poland doctor was indicted today by a Mahoning County grand jury for lying to obtain drugs.

-Dr. Prater Mathur, 61, of Via Senia, Poland, was indicted on fifth degree felony charges of deception to obtain dangerous drugs, violation of a drug database and illegal processing of drug documents.
+Dr. Pradeep Mathur, 61, of Via Siena, Poland, was indicted on felony charges of deception to obtain dangerous drugs, violation of a drug database and illegal processing of drug documents.

-Mathur is accused of engaging in the activity from June of 2015 to May of 2018.
+Dr. Mathur is accused of engaging in the activity from June 2015 to May 2018.

 He was indicted via direct presentment and has not yet been taken into custody.